 What can users do once they have ether?

-Users with ether can join or create smart contracts (code that automatically executes the terms of an agreement so that you don't have to rely on a third party).
+These dapps are built from Ethereum smart contracts, code that automatically executes the terms of an agreement so that users don’t have to rely on a third party to enforce the rules.

 Authored by Alyssa Hertig